Hello all,

 Amend(0)

-I joined WIPRO BPO (Kolkata) on 2nd January 2009 but was terminated on 7th November 2009 despite sending my resignation by email and courier as requested by the HR (TED) - Ms. Aprajita Byas / Ms. Rituparna Ghosh, Manager HR (TED).
-I was suffering from Jaundice, which prevented me from attending the office.
+Hello all, I joined WIPRO BPO (Kolkata) on 2nd January 2009 but was terminated on 7th November 2009 despite sending my resignation by email and courier as requested by the HR (TED) - Ms. Aprajita Byas / Ms. Rituparna Ghosh, Manager HR (TED).
+I was suffering from jaundice, which prevented me from attending the office.
 When asked to resign, I complied by sending my resignation via email and courier as it was not feasible for me to physically visit the office due to my ill health.
 Unfortunately, none of these actions were acknowledged, and I was declared absconding and subsequently terminated from service.

-Both my Appointment letter and Termination letter (issued by their Bangalore legal cell) clearly state that my full and final settlement will be cleared in due course.
+Both my appointment letter and termination letter (issued by their Bangalore legal cell) clearly state that my full and final settlement will be cleared in due course.
 However, it has been over two and a half years, and my dues have not been settled by the Manager HR (TED), Ms. Rituparna Ghosh.
 Despite several attempts to meet her in person, she insists that I need to pay one month's notice period salary, even after being terminated, in order to receive my PF and last salary.
 This requirement is not mentioned in my appointment or termination letter, nor is it in accordance with labor laws.

 I am seeking legal assistance to help me obtain my rightful dues, amounting to approximately Rs.
 8,000 INR (PF) and Rs.
 3,500 INR (last salary).
 The last salary amount is reduced due to my illness during the final month, where I was only able to work for 7 days.
 I am willing to share half of my final settlement amount as legal fees for assistance in this matter.
 I am aware of other employees who are facing similar issues, even after working for over 4 years.
 It seems that WIPRO BPO does not easily settle F&F dues, creating a recurring problem for employees.